kaicong12/burpple-bookmarking/README.md

 ### Restaurant Bookmarking
 - **Add Bookmark**: Users should be able to bookmark a restaurant by entering details such as name, address, and cuisine.
 - **Edit Bookmark**: Users should be able to edit the details of a bookmarked restaurant.
 - **Delete Bookmark**: Users should be able to remove a restaurant from their bookmarks.
+Delete a bookmarked restaurant should remove it from the folders where this restaurant is in.
 - **View Bookmarks**: Users should be able to view a list of all their bookmarked restaurants.

 ### Folder
 - **Create Folder**: Users should be able to create a new folder and name it
-- **Add Restaurants To Folder**: Users should be able to organize their bookmarks into folders
+- **Add Restaurants To Folder**: Users should be able to organize their bookmarks into folders, one restaurant can be in multiple folders and one folder can contain multiple restaurants
 - **Edit Folder**: Users should be able to rename folders.
 - **Deleting Folder**: Users should be able to delete folders.
-The app should ensure that deleting a folder does not delete the bookmarks within it.
+Deleting a folder should not delete the bookmarks within it.

 ### Error Handling
 - **Error while logging in**: Users should be notified the reason as to why they are unable to sign in
-- **Error while adding bookmark**: Users should be notified why they are unable to save their bookmark
+- **Error while adding restaurant**: Users should be notified why they are unable to save their bookmark restaurant

 ### Search and Filter
 - **Search Restaurants**: Users should be able to search for restaurants by name, description, or cuisine type.
 - **Filter Restaurants**: Users should be able to filter their bookmarked restaurants by different criteria such as cuisine type or location.
-- **Empty State**: Users should be shown an empty state when no restaurants match the search criteria and be informed on how to fix their search query
+- **Restaurant Empty State**: Users should be shown an empty state when no restaurants match the search criteria and be informed on how to fix their search query
+- **Folder Empty State**: Users should be clearly notified when there is no restaurant under a folder

 ## Non-Functional Requirements